Amal-A-K/Dashboard/README.md

 # Dashboard

-A responsive and functional front-end dashboard application built with **React** and designed to showcase a clean and intuitive interface.
+A responsive front-end dashboard application built with **React** and designed to showcase a clean and intuitive interface.

 ## Features
 - Dynamic and interactive user interface.
 - Built with modern web development tools and best practices.
-- Easy to navigate and visually appealing.
+- Visually appealing.

 ## Tech Stack
 - **React**: Front-end library for building user interfaces.